Brightify/Fetcher/README.md

 })
 ```

 Here `retry` is called only if `result` is failure.
 After `retry` is called this callback ends.
-Next time is called with a different `Response` and that cycle repeats (in this case max three times).
+Next time it is called with a different `Response` and this cycle repeats (in this case max three times).
 If after all these retries the `result` is still failure, then `print("error")` is called and no more attempts are made.

 ### Response